 Marked Trails In Denali National Park

-Wonder Lake located at mile 85 offers nice McKinley River Bar Trail, leading from Wonder Lake Campground to the McKinley River.
-It is only 2.5 miles one-way, easy hike with spectacular views.
+Wonder Lake is located at mile 85 and offers the nice McKinley River Bar Trail, leading from Wonder Lake Campground to the McKinley River.
+It is only 2.5 miles one-way easy hike with spectacular views.

 From Eielson Visitor Center located at mile 66 you can take some short hikes, too.
 The Tundra Loop Trail is around a third of a mile through the alpine country, very close to the visitor center.
 The Thorofare Ridge Trail is a very steep hike of around 1,000 feet.
 But the trail is only one mile one-way, up Thorofare Ridge.
 The views are beautiful.